-During the year, the net return on ordinary activities before taxation was £2,488,000 (2023: a loss of £2,815,000), the gain on investments was £3,143,000 (2023: loss of £1,985,000) and earnings per share were 2.08p (2023: 2.51p loss).
-The Directors also use a number of Alternative Performance Measures (APMs) in order to assess the Company's success in achieving its objectives, and these also enable Shareholders and prospective investors to gain an understanding of its business.
-The APMs are shown in the Financial Highlights on pages 4 and 5 and are defined in the Glossary on pages 99 to 101.
+During the year, the net return on ordinary activities before taxation was £4,137,000 (2023: a loss of £3,095,000), the gain on investments was £5,320,000 (2023: a loss of £2,419,000) and the earnings per share were 2.00p (2023: a loss of 1.62p).
+The Directors also consider a number of APMs in order to assess the Company's success in achieving its objectives, and these also enable Shareholders and prospective investors to gain an understanding of its business.
+The APMs are shown in the Financial History table on page 5 and definitions of the APMs can be found in the Glossary on pages 104 to 106.
 In addition, the Board considers the following to be KPIs:

 - NAV total return;

-- annual yield;
+- cumulative dividends paid;

 - share price discount to NAV;

-- investment income; and
+- share price total return; and

-- OCR.
+- the ongoing charges ratio (OCR).

-The NAV total return is considered to be a more appropriate long-term measure of Shareholder value as it includes both the current NAV per share and the sum of dividends paid to date.
-The annual yield is the total dividends paid for the financial year, expressed as a percentage of the NAV per Ordinary Share at the immediately preceding year end.
-During the year, the Directors revised the Company's dividend policy and will now target a dividend that provides a yield of 6% of the NAV per share at the immediately preceding year end, subject to always complying with the VCT rules, and taking into consideration the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
-The share price discount to NAV is the percentage by which the mid-market share price of an investment is lower than the NAV per share.
-Share price total return is the percentage movement in the share price over a period of time, including any re-invested dividends paid over that timeframe.
+The NAV total return is the principal measure of Shareholder value as it includes both the current NAV per share and the sum of dividends paid to date.
+Cumulative dividends paid is the total amount of both capital and income distributions paid since the launch of the Company.
+During the year under review, the Directors adopted an enhanced dividend policy and will now seek to pay dividends to provide a yield which represents 6% of the NAV per share at the immediately preceding year end, subject to always complying with the VCT rules, and taking into consideration the level of distributable reserves, profitable realisations in each accounting period, and the Company's future cash flow projections.
+The share price discount to NAV is the percentage by which the midmarket share price is lower than the NAV per share.
+Share price total return is the theoretical return, including reinvesting each dividend in additional shares in the Company at the closing mid-market price on the day that the shares go ex-dividend.
 The OCR is a measure of the total cost to an investor and is the total recurring annual expenses of the Company, including management fees, but excluding performance fees, charged to the capital reserve, expressed as a percentage of the average net assets attributable to Shareholders.
-The Company's OCR for the year ended 30 November 2024 was 3.13% (2023: 3.25%) and is detailed in Note 4 to the Financial Statements on page 77.

-A historical record of these measures is shown in the Financial Highlights on pages 4 and 5.
-The change in the profile of the portfolio is reflected in the Summary of Investment Changes on page 6.
-The Board also reviews the Company's investment income and operational expenses on a quarterly basis, as the Directors consider that both elements are important components in the generation of Shareholder returns.
-Further information can be found in Notes 2 and 4 to the Financial Statements on page 77.
+The Company's OCR for the year ended 30 November 2024 was 2.33% (2023: 2.44%) and is detailed in Note 4 to the Financial Statements on page 81.
+A historical record of these measures is shown in the Financial Highlights on pages 4 to 6, and the profile of the portfolio is reflected in the Summary of Investment Changes on page 14.
+The Board also reviews the Company's operational expenses on a quarterly basis as the Directors consider that this is an important component in the generation of Shareholder returns.
+Further information can be found in Notes 2 and 4 to the Financial Statements on page 81.